Nestle-1A-BTT/flavor-trend-prediction/README.md

 ## 👩🏽‍💻 **Setup and Installation**
 ### About the files
-- clean_data: The entire dataset after filtering verified purchases
+- `clean_data`: The entire dataset after filtering verified purchases
-- top_data: The filtered dataset with verified purchases and the top 200 mentioned flavors
+- `top_data`: The filtered dataset with verified purchases and the top 200 mentioned flavors
-- Amazon_DataFrame.ipynb: An end-to-end data pipeline and analysis notebook that takes raw Amazon grocery reviews and turns them into a ranked list of “emerging food flavors” based on both popularity trends and customer sentiment
+- `Amazon_DataFrame.ipynb`: An end-to-end data pipeline and analysis notebook that takes raw Amazon grocery reviews and turns them into a ranked list of “emerging food flavors” based on both popularity trends and customer sentiment
-- Baseline_Models.ipynb: Builds baseline sentiment analysis models on Amazon food reviews by cleaning text, labeling sentiment from ratings, and handling class imbalance.
+- `Baseline_Models.ipynb`: Builds baseline sentiment analysis models on Amazon food reviews by cleaning text, labeling sentiment from ratings, and handling class imbalance.
 It evaluates VADER, Logistic Regression, and Naive Bayes models using TF-IDF/count features and reports performance with classification metrics and confusion matrices.

 ### Clone the Repository
 ```bash